 There are dozens of vendors out there (not only best-known Grammarly) – WebSpellChecker, LanguageTool, ProWritingAid, Sapling AI, Outwrite, etc.

-However, only a few offer autocomplete.
+However, only a few offer auto suggestions.

 WProofreader is an in-browser multilingual spelling and grammar checker for individuals and businesses.
 The extension is available in Chrome, Firefox, Microsoft Edge for free.